-The other memory of Mytchett was the leaving party at the army mess where drinks were served in the garden outside the officers’ mess.
-Numerous White Lady cocktails (gin, Cointreau, lemon juice and egg white) were served and we all indulged excessively to the extent that one of our group “became unwell” in the rose garden.
-The permanent residents of the mess were not impressed.
+The other memory of Mytchett was the leaving party at the Officers’ Mess where drinks were served in the garden.
+Numerous White Lady cocktails (gin, Cointreau, lemon juice and egg white) were served and we all indulged excessively to the extent that one of our group “became unwell”.
+The permanent residents of the mess were not impressed by the Leeds contingent!

-Next two weeks at the Royal Army Medical College, London
+Next two weeks were at the Royal Army Medical College, Millbank London

 This was a very interesting two weeks.
 We had no great experience of London and also were rather apprehensive of meeting the people at Millbank.
 On our first evening, we had been out to look at the sights and on returning to the mess decided we would go into the main anteroom for a beer of which a number were laid out on a side table.
 No sooner had we opened our beers when there was a sound of “important talking” coming from the hall and in came a group of very senior officers in full mess kit – obviously returning from an important function.
 Their leader saw us and demanded to know who we were.
 We admitted to being very new medical recruits from Leeds.